-The Infrastructure Investment and Jobs Act (IIJA) was signed into law in November 2021 and provides over \$70 billion in energy infrastructure investment.
+The Infrastructure Investment and Jobs Act (IIJA)(P.L.
+117-58) provides over \$70 billion in energy infrastructure investment.
 It also includes provisions to streamline the NEPA review process for "major projects" funded by the act.
 Specifically, the IIJA requires: (1) that one agency lead the NEPA process for each project; (2) the creation of a joint project schedule; (3) the completion of the review process within two years; and (4) the production of a "record of decision" within 90 days of the issuance of a final environmental impact statement.
 Finally, the IIJA reauthorizes and amends parts of the Fixing America's Surface Transportation Act to streamline the review of certain large infrastructure projects, including the Federal Permitting Improvement Steering Council.